KalindiFonda/fend-memory-game/README.md

 ## Source

-This is a project from the (Udacity Front End Nanodegree program)[https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001 ].
+This is a project from the Udacity Front End Nanodegree program: https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001.
 The starter code can be found [here](https://github.com/udacity/fend-project-memory-game)

 ## Aims